What is Django Channels?

 Here are some more resources for further reading:

 Read customer stories to find out how organizations like HubSpot, Mentimeter, and Genius Sports benefit from trusting Ably with their realtime needs.

 Want to test Ably and see if it’s the right choice for your use case?
 Get started with a free account.

 Discover Socket.IO alternatives for engineering realtime features and apps like live chat, polls and quizzes, and multiplayer collaboration.

 The best Amazon API Gateway alternatives to consider

-Discover WebSocket-based solutions you can use instead of Amazon API Gateway to build realtime experiences like chat and multiplayer collaboration.
+Discover the best alternatives and competitors to Amazon API Gateway for API management, and for building realtime experiences like chat and multiplayer collaboration.